PatienceDominic/AMAZON-CASE-STUDY/README.md

      - Product details(Name, Category, Price, Discounts)
      - User engagement metrics ( Review count, Ratings)
      - Price variations and Revenue potential

-  ### TOOL USED
-  - MS Excel for data cleaning and loading
-  - Excel Pivot tables for data summarization
-  - Excel Pivot charts for visualization.

   ### EXPLORATORY DATA ANALYSIS
   This involves exploring the dataset to answer questions like